 Victoria was 13 years old, a competitive swimmer and in 7th grade when she complained of ankle pain early in December 2014.
 Our family was not prepared to hear the words “your daughter has cancer” just a few days later.
 We quickly learned that Victoria was one of only a few kids known to have both Down syndrome and Osteosarcoma.
 To complicate things even more, Victoria’s cancer had metastasized to her lungs.
 Two weeks later, after many tests, scans, X-rays and second opinions, Victoria began her inpatient treatment that would last roughly 9 months, with her getting to go home for about a week every 2-3 weeks.
 During this time she received various chemotherapy drugs, countless blood and platelet transfusions, a left below the knee amputation, a long battle with C-Diff, and two thoracotomies.
 We withdrew her from school as she could not be around many people due to her compromised immune system.

 We are grateful Victoria was an outlier for six and a half years.
 Osteosarcoma is just plain ugly.
-The reality is we will fight this disease forever.
-We just don’t know how long forever will be for our kids.
+The reality is warriors will fight this disease FOREVER.
+We just don’t know how long forever will be for each of our kids.
 Selfishly we all want forever to be, well forever….years and years from now.
 But without research specifically designed to target osteosarcoma, the reality, unfortunately for too many families, is that this “forever” isn’t far enough in the future.
 Ours was too short..
 Victoria died 6 weeks before her 20 birthday which she had hoped to spend in Miami.
 She and too many others have died too soon.

 Victoria created a poster during her first chemotherapy admission.
 This poster immediately became “her statement” – Let’s Kill the Cancer!